Medical Laboratory Technology (MLT)

 Associate of Applied Science Degree

-105 credit hours; includes 93 credit hours of required MLT courses and 16 credit hours of general education, eight of which may be taken from MLT required courses.
+103 credit hours; includes 93 credit hours of required MLT program courses, 4 credit hours of writing and 6 credit hours of remaining general education courses.
 Consult a program advisor for help in planning General Education courses.
 Students must meet college graduation requirements including General Education, math and English competencies.

 Distance Learning Program